iqbalai55/rag-book/readme.md

 - Supabase to store Agent state
 - Langchain to create Agent
-- Qdrant and Faiss to store vectorize book data
+- Qdrant to store vectorize book data
 - MLFlow for observability and benchmarking
 - Fast API dan Modal.com for deployment
 - Chatterbox for tts